tquillin/thrive/README.md

   test_should_get_new#UsersControllerTest (1463423864.00s)
  ActiveRecord::RecordNotUnique:         ActiveRecord::RecordNotUnique: SQLite3::ConstraintException: UNIQUE constraint failed: users.email: INSERT INTO "users" ("name", "email", "created_at", "updated_at", "id") VALUES ('MyString', 'MyString', '2016-05-17 19:13:13', '2016-05-17 19:13:13', 298486374)

  by deleting contents in the fixtures >> users.yml.
 This was deleted before starting passwords and real close to finishing email uniqueness.

+application.html.erb :
+      <%= debug(params) if Rails.env.development?%>